grafana/mimir/jsonnet/mimir-mixin/docs/playbooks.md

 ### CortexIngesterReachingSeriesLimit

-This alert fires when the `max_series` per ingester instance limit is enabled and the actual number of in-memory series in a ingester is reaching the limit.
+This alert fires when the `max_series` per ingester instance limit is enabled and the actual number of in-memory series in an ingester is reaching the limit.
 Once the limit is reached, writes to the ingester will fail (5xx) for new series, while appending samples to existing ones will continue to succeed.

 In case of **emergency**:
-- If the actual number of series is very close or already hit the limit, then you can increase the limit via runtime config to gain some time
+- If the actual number of series is very close to or already hit the limit, then you can increase the limit via runtime config to gain some time
-- Increasing the limit will increase the ingesters memory utilization.
-Please monitor the ingesters memory utilization via the `Cortex / Writes Resources` dashboard
+- Increasing the limit will increase the ingesters' memory utilization.
+Please monitor the ingesters' memory utilization via the `Cortex / Writes Resources` dashboard

 How the limit is **configured**:
 - The limit can be configured either on CLI (`-ingester.instance-limits.max-series`) or in the runtime config: